Foreign Watches with British HallmarksCopyright © David Boettcher 2005 - 2024 all rights reserved.

 Back to the top of the page.

-Few items are seen carrying the "F" mark, perhaps because importers were not keen to see their goods branded as "foreign".
+Few items from the 1870s are seen carrying the “F” mark.
+This is perhaps because importers were not keen to see their goods branded as foreign, but also because there was no effective mechanism to ensure that the law was complied with.
 In 1876 the Goldsmiths' Company issued a notice warning dealers that imported gold and silver items could not legally be sold unless they were of legal standard and had been assayed and hallmarked in a British assay office.
-But items of plate with the "F" mark are virtually unknown before 1888, and watch cases with this mark from any period are completely unknown.
-(Unless you have one?)
+This had a small effect; Walter Prideaux, Clerk to the Goldsmiths' Company, remarked that some importers told him they were unaware of the requirement before this notice was issued.
+Many more remained ignorant of the law, or simply ignored it.

 Back to the top of the page.